opencord/docs/navigate.md

   TOSCA workflow into a newly deployed set of services.
 This is how a service graph is typically instantiated.

-* Not all services run as Docker containers.
+* While the CORD control plane is deployed as a set of Docker containers, not all of the services themselves run in containers.
   Some services run in VMs managed by OpenStack (this is currently the case for M-CORD) and some services are implemented as ONOS applications that have been packaged using Maven.
 In such cases, the VM image and the Maven package are still specified in the TOSCA workflow.

 * Every service (whether implemented in Docker, OpenStack, or ONOS) has a counter-part *synchronizer* container running as part of the CORD